HorizenOfficial/horizen-academy-v2/docs/Ethereum Glossary.md

-﻿
+﻿---

+sidebar_label: Ethereum Glossary
+title: What is Ethereum? - An Ethereum Glossary
+slug: /ethereum-glossary/
+description: Ethereum is a blockchain network that enables developers to launch their own tokens and build decentralized applications (DApps) using smart contracts.

+---

-# What is Ethereum?
+# What is Ethereum? - An Ethereum Glossary

 _Ethereum_ is a blockchain network that enables developers to launch their own tokens and build decentralized applications (DApps) using smart contracts.